About British Journal of Sports Medicine

-BJSM is co-owned by the British Association of Sport and Exercise Medicine (BASEM) and BMJ Group.
+BJSM is co-owned by the British Association of Sport and Exercise Medicine (BASEM) and BMJ.
 It is the official journal of ECOSEP and an official journal of the Australasian College of Sports Physicians.
 For more information please refer to the affiliations section below.

 BJSM Injury Prevention and Health Protection